HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 What if there is no air filter at your HVAC unit?

 If there is no air filter at your HVAC unit, then you absolutely need a return vent filter.
-We recommend using a MERV-5 to MERV-8 pleated air filter in your return vent.
+I recommend using a MERV-5 to MERV-8 pleated air filter in your return vent.
 In this case, the return vent filter will be the primary air filter.
 So it will serve as the only line of defense against dust and particles entering your HVAC system.

 Should you use a filter in your return vent?